yujinpan/v-charts-v5/docs/en/skill-demo.md

 #### Decimal display accuracy

-By default, v-charts retain two significant digits when working with data types, but when the number is small and is set as a percentage type, this can cause display issues such as
+By default, v-charts-x retain two significant digits when working with data types, but when the number is small and is set as a percentage type, this can cause display issues such as

 <vuep template="#error-digit"></vuep>